-- Students will learn how sedimentary layers are formed by building their own rock.
-They will learn how scientists test what is underground by using core samples to determine whether or not the area is good for their particular needs, whether it be drilling for energy sources, mining for minerals necessary to our everyday lives, or building homes or other structures. - Students will explore the process by "drilling" into candy bars and characterizing the "sample.". - Students will answer questions about their observations and discuss the importance of core drilling and what minerals are found and mined in Utah. - Students will then construct a scientific explanation for why resources such as oil are not found everywhere in the state.
+- Students will learn how sedimentary layers are formed by building a personal rock.
+They will learn how scientists use core samples to determine an area's suitability for a particular need, whether it be drilling for energy sources, mining for minerals necessary to our everyday lives, or building homes or other structures. - Students will explore the process by "drilling" into candy bars and characterizing the "sample.". - Students will answer questions about their observations and discuss the importance of core drilling and what minerals are found and mined in Utah. - Students will then construct a scientific explanation for why resources such as oil are not found everywhere in the state.